cyberbotics/webots-projects/projects/forest_firefighters/README.md

 An alternative approach could be to use monoplotting to compute the world coordinates from the image coordinates of the fire (for example based on [this method](http://sar.kangwon.ac.kr/etc/rs_note/rsnote/cp9/cp9-6.htm)).

 It is also possible to add multiple drones to increase chances of detecting a fire.
-Please note that the fire is starting only when the drone have reached an altitude of 40m.
+Please note that the fire is starting only when the drone has reached an altitude of 40m.

 To use the project, please install OpenCV `pip install opencv-python`.